 Another pilgrim’s favourite and an end stage in Brierley’s guide book.
-It’s a favourite of mine and I have stayed here both times I have walked through.
-It is situated about 60km to the west of Burgos and is in the Meseta, Spain’s high central plateau.
+Some pilgrims choose Fromista however I have always ended my day in Boadilla del Camino.
+And this is down to the albergue – En el Camino!
+It’s a favourite of mine and I have stayed here the three times I walked the meseta.
+Boadilla is situated about 60 km to the west of Burgos and is in the meseta plain, Spain’s high central plateau.
 The town has a population of about 175 people and lives mainly on agriculture.
 However in recent years, it depends more on the Camino with more albergues and bars opening to support the increasing numbers.
 There are quite a few albergues and hostals here (www.gronze.com).
-By far my favourite would be “En El Camino” owned by Eduardo and his family.
-I have stayed there in 2013 and in 2015.
-You are provided with dinner there also.
+“En El Camino” is owned by Eduardo and his family.
+The garden alone was enough to tempt me to stay first of all, back in 2013.
+Here, you are provided with dinner and snacks and breakfast the following morning.
 On leaving the next morning, you may even spot some fishermen look for the first catch of the day along the Canal de Castilla.

-Burgos is one of the largest cities that you will encounter on the Camino, along with Pamplona, Leon, Astorga and Santiago herself.
+Quite possibly my favourite city on the Camino Frances.
+Burgos is one of the largest cities that you will encounter before reaching Santiago.
 It has a population of over 200,000 people and is in the autonomous community of Castille y Leon.
 It is a fairly large city and there is a good distance to walk before you at it’s heart – the Cathedral.
-The Cathedral (left) was declared a world heritage site in 1984 by UNESCO and I strongly encourage you to visit it no matter how weary the feet are!
-Many people choose to take a rest day on reaching Burgos to visit the sites and recover.
-Another option is to walk a short day the following day.
+The Cathedral was declared a world heritage site in 1984 by UNESCO and I strongly encourage you to visit it no matter how weary the feet are!
+Many people choose to take a rest day on reaching Burgos to visit the sites and recover and that is what I did in 2018.
 There is a wealth of accommodation as you would expect in a major city (www.gronze.com) however I have stayed in the cheap-as-pie municipal albergue beside the Cathedral.
 For €5 you can’t go wrong.
-Leaving Burgos brings you to the Meseta, which kind of puts people off walking the next 100km.
+Leaving Burgos brings you to the meseta, which kind of puts people off walking the next 100 km.
 I am baffled by this myself.
-The meseta is my favourite part.
+The meseta has always been my favourite slice.

 El Burgo Ranero (map)

-Situated some 8km from Bercianos de Real Camino and 18km from Sahagun, El Burgo Ranero is a small town located in the province of Leon.
-It holds a population of over 850 people and the Camino goes down it’s main road.
-I have stopped here on two occasions for cafe con leche, preferring to stay in Bercianos and Sahagun.
+Situated some 8 km from Bercianos de Real Camino and 18 km from Sahagun, El Burgo Ranero is a small town located in the province of Leon.
+It holds a population of over 850 people and the Camino goes straight down it’s main road.
+I have stopped here on two occasions for a quick cafe con leche, preferring to stay in Bercianos and Sahagun however I did stop here in 2017 and stay in in the municipal albergue.
 There are a number of albergues here should you wish to stay (www.gronze.com).
-On leaving El Burgo Ranero, the path is on the whole uninspiring until you reach the large city of Leon, some 35km away.
+On leaving El Burgo Ranero, the path is on the whole uninspiring until you reach the large city of Leon, some 35 km away.
 In May of 2015, I met two Irish ladies here who spoke in Irish.
 It was a shame I couldn’t join them in their conversation however!

-From the end of the meseta in El Burgo Ranero, we travel back 400km eastward to the town of Burguete.
+From the end of the meseta, we travel back 400km eastward to the town of Burguete.
 It is located in Navarre and is the first town you will encounter on leaving Roncesvalles.
 Many people call it by it’s proper Basque name “Auritz”.
 Ernest Hemingway lodged in Burguete in 1924 and 1925 for a fishing trip to the Irati River, and describes it in his novel The Sun Also Rises.

 The town has a number of albergues (www.gronze.com) but many people choose to stop here for breakfast before moving on to Zubiri or Larrasoana.
 It is one of the more picturesque towns along the Way, with white facades and red window shutters a feature for many Basque houses.